-- Stock Brokers - Many stockbrokers offer access to certain analyst reports for their clients, including many discount brokerages in recent years.
+Many stockbrokers offer access to certain analyst reports for their clients, including many discount brokerages such as Schwab and ETrade.

-- Websites/Services - Some news agencies write about analyst research, while services like TheFlyOnTheWall provide research synopsis to their subscribers.
+Some news agencies write about analyst research, while services like Yahoo Finance, Morningstar, Investopedia, and others provide research synopsis and financial literacy information to readers.